MTGermany/MASTER/README.md

 # Mandatory project files
 -------------------------

 - `proj.inp` Main control file.
-The example files are essentially self-explaing.
+The example files are essentially self-explaining.
 Points to watch out for:

  * The model parameters (first 7 data lines) are for the GKT and its variants.
-They are ignored and/or overridden by optional parameter files if other macromodels are simulated.
+They are ignored and/or overridden by optional parameemacs calter files if other macromodels are simulated.
 Also the GKT parameters are overridden as a function of following optional files:

 (i) `proj.Tr` or `proj.v0` override v0 and T by space-dependent values allowing to model flow-conservative bottlenecks